-Annual dues (membership fees) are payable by January 1st every year and provide membership for that coming year.
+Annual dues (membership fees) are payable by April 1st every year and provide membership for that year.
 It is the responsibility of members to pay the appropriate fee by the deadline.
-(Constitution 4.12).

-An initial request for fees will be sent 2 months before deadline on or around November 1st and then a second request will be sent 1 month before deadline on or around December 1st.
+An initial request for fees will be sent 3 months before deadline on or around January 1st and then a second request will be sent 1 month before deadline on or around March1st.
 Members who have not paid their fees by the deadline will be in arrears.
-An "overdue" reminder will be sent 2 weeks after deadline on or around January 15th requesting immediate payment along with a late payment fee.
-A "final notice reminder" will be sent on or around June 1st requesting immediate payment along with a late payment fee.
+An "overdue" reminder will be sent 2 weeks after deadline on or around April 14th requesting immediate payment along with a late payment fee.
+A "final notice reminder" will be sent on or around July 1st requesting immediate payment along with a late payment fee.
 No further reminders will be sent.
-Any Diplomate who has not paid by July 1st (6 months after deadline) may be voted for removal from the College by the Executive Committee at the next scheduled meeting (ECZM Bylaws section 6.7).
+Any Diplomate who has not paid by October1st (6 months after deadline) may be voted for removal from the College by the Executive Committee at the next scheduled meeting (ECZM Bylaws section 6.7).